elysemontano/elyse-lecture-notes/ruby-methods.md

 ```

     * In terminal run: $ ruby filename.rb

-    - The `puts` or `p` should always be on the invocation not on the inner working of the method

 #### Methods with Arguments
-    - This last example is pretty basic, but we want to utilize the benefits of creating a method for it's reusability.
+    - The last example is pretty basic, but we want to utilize the benefits of creating a method for it's reusability.
     - We can refactor this to take in a parameter and use some string interpolation to greet the person.
     - Interestingly enough, we do not need parenthesis on either the arguement or parameter.